As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 These things happen, but not because your clients have bad intentions.
 The truth is that your clients probably have a lot going on, and they’re forgetting to do these important tasks.

-Let’s explore how to send a reminder email for appointments, payments, and more!
+So let’s explore how to send a reminder email for appointments, payments, and more!

-What Is a Reminder Email?
+What is a Reminder Email?

 A reminder email is a simple email sent to remind clients to take action in one way or another.